-The focus of many religions is on helping those who do not believe in God to believe in God.
+lieve in God to believe in God.
 Belief in God, in such faiths, is the beginning and the end of the process.
 Once you believe in God there is nothing more to do.
 However, in Hinduism belief is only the first step.
 Hindus want to move beyond believing in God to experiencing God.
-To the Hindu, belief is but a preparatory step to divine, daily communion and life-transforming personal realization.
+To the Hindu, belief is but a preparatory step to di-The focus of many religions is on helping those who do not be- vine, daily communion and life-transforming personal realization.

-There is a classic story from the life of Swami Vivekananda, one of Hinduism's best-known modern teachers, that illustrates the Hindu perspective of experiencing God.
+There is a classic story from the life of Swami Vivekananda, one of Hinduism's most well known modern teachers, that illustrates the Hindu perspective of experiencing God.
 When Vivekananda was still a university student, he asked many of the foremost religious leaders in the Calcutta area where he lived if they had seen God.
-However, he never got a clear and authoritative answer from any throughout life.
-How can this be culparents' demonstrating these qualities themselves: children learn that by observing their parents' actions.
-It is by referring often to the ten observances (niyamas) of Hinduism's Code of Conduct and pointing out their relevance in daily life, on TV and in movies.
+However, he never got a clear and authoritative answer